Rock Creek Campus

 Computer science is the study of information systems, their representation, architecture, and implementation, used for a variety of practical and theoretical purposes.
 Computer science addresses methods by which data is accessed, stored, and retrieved, which include areas such as representational computation, programming languages, algorithmic modeling, and software design, testing and development.
 Computer scientists apply their knowledge of mathematics, physics, and logic to solve a variety of problems using diverse technology.

 Students learn practical methods of reasoning, problem-solving, and theoretical analysis to develop their skills in computer science.
 While exploring general courses in programming, systems analysis, mathematics, and physics, students apply their skills to core challenges within the field.
 PCC offers students the opportunity to earn an Associate of Arts Oregon Transfer (AAOT) degree, or Associate of Science (AS) degree.
 Students may also complete courses as preparation for a bachelor’s or advanced degree or update skills to industry standards.
-Students wishing to transfer credits must check the specific requirements of the college/university to which they intend to transfer.
-Transfer guides exist with Portland State University, Oregon State University, The University of Oregon and the Oregon Institute of Technology for the two-year transfer degree.
+Students wishing to transfer credits must check the specific requirements of the college/university to which they intend to transfer, and should seek Academic Advising for help in tailoring a transfer degree to accommodate the requirements of their chosen major.
+Computer Science transfer guides exist for Portland State University, Oregon State University, the University of Oregon, the Oregon Institute of Technology, and other Oregon institutions offering Computer Science degrees.

 CS 133G.
 Introduction to Computer Games.
 4 Credits.

 Introduces fundamentals of computer game development, including a survey of computer game categories and platforms, major game components, the game development process, and game graphics.
 Design and development of elementary two-dimensional computer games.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Science, Math, Computer Science/AAS, Science, Math, Computer Science/AGS, Science, Math, Computer Science/AS.
+This course fulfills the following GE requirements: Science, Math, Computer Science/AS, Science, Math, Computer Science/AAS, Science, Math, Computer Science/AGS.

 CS 133U.
 C Programming.
 4 Credits.